Last Updated on August 31, 2021

 Summer is almost over, which means I can finally get started on my autumn travel plans!
 You might remember that last year after returning to New York I tried to finally make it up to New England to see the spectacular autumn colors up there, a trip I had on my travel wish list for many years.
 However, I never made it beyond Upstate New York last fall, which turned out to be a beautiful, colorful trip nonetheless, but left me still longing for the New England fall colors, which are said to be the most vibrant in the world.
-I have put together a list of the top five places to see the fall colors in New England – must visit destinations for any passionate leaf peeper:Especially Vermont, where you can find many maple trees whose leaves turn a striking scarlet color in the fall, is a must for anyone who loves the feeling of fall, and I hope 2016 is the year when I finally get to experience the much talked about New England fall colors.
+I have put together a list of the five best places to see the fall foliage in New England – must-visit destinations for any passionate leaf peeper in search of stunning colors:Especially consider the foliage in Vermont, where you can find many maple trees whose leaves turn a striking scarlet color every fall—this state is a must for anyone who loves the feeling of fall.

-These small states in the north east of the US (Vermont, New Hampshire, Maine, Massachusetts, Connecticut and Rhode Island), named after the 17th century English settlements, don’t only offer breathtaking fall colors, but also some of the quaintest coastal towns in the US, and thanks to their compact size can these can also easily be visited on the same trip.
+The small states in the northeast US (Vermont, New Hampshire, Maine, Massachusetts, Connecticut, and Rhode Island), named after the 17th century English settlements, don’t only offer breathtaking fall foliage, but also some of the quaintest coastal towns in the US, and thanks to their compact size can these can also easily be visited on the same fall foliage road trip.

-This part of the US is not only popular with Americans in season – people flock here from all over the world in the fall.
+This part of the US is not only popular with Americans in season—people flock here from all over the world in the fall to admire the beautiful foliage.

 Vermont is every leaf peeper’s dream come true: 80% of the state is covered in forest, making for an explosion of colors in the fall that begs to be photographed.
 The Green Mountain Byway is a scenic byway that is best visited during the second week of October, when the maple leaves reach their brightest scarlet.
 The road goes past mountains and farms, through Green Mountain National Forest, and connects the picturesque small towns of Stowe and Waterbury, which are both worth a stop.